Other Items Related to Publication 1212

 Schedule B (Form 1040), Interest and Ordinary Dividends

-Use Schedule B to report your taxable interest or ordinary dividends.
+Use this schedule to report your taxable interest or ordinary dividends.

 Schedule D (Form 1040), Capital Gains and Losses

-Use Schedule D (Form 1040) to report the sale or exchange of capital assets, gains from involuntary conversions of capital assets, capital gain distributions and nonbusiness bad debts.
+Use this schedule to report the sale or exchange of capital assets, gains from involuntary conversions of capital assets, capital gain distributions and nonbusiness bad debts.